Bogpan/spotify-rs/README.md

 Currently, it only supports the following endpoints:

-- album-related
+- album
-- artist-related
+- artist
-- audiobook-related
+- audiobook
-- category-related
+- category
+- chapter (Note: they return `500 Server error`, an issue with the Spotify API)

 More will be added in the near future.
 The library is in its infancy and breaking changes will occur.
 Any feedback is appreciated.